Michael-Burke/pfsense-training/README.md

 ### Routers

 You already know what this is!
-You have one at home most likely that you've heard called a modem or router.
+You have one at home most likely, which you've heard called a modem or router.
 In reality it's probably a Modem and Router combo!
 We won't talk about modems, but a router in concept is simple: route traffic from point A to point B and handle all the questions that come up like "Where exactly IS point B???". pfSense can also act as a router, building an understanding of what is where on your network and then forwarding traffic to the correct destinations.

 ![image](https://user-images.githubusercontent.com/72173919/210431866-68cf0095-da3f-4b4f-b06d-e64acbe9df02.png)

 Routing large networks can be complicated but you'll need to understand a few aspects of routing:
-1. Subdomains
+1. VLANS
-2. VLANS
+2. Zones/Broadcast domains
-3.
+3. Areas

+### VLANS
+Virtual Local Area Network